-To qualify for the capital gain treatment or 10-year tax option, the plan participant must have been born before January 2, 1936.
+To qualify for the capital gain treatment or 10-year tax option, the plan participant must have CAUTION been born before January 2, 1936.

 You can also roll over a distribution from a qualified retirement plan into a Roth IRA.
-Although the transfer of a distribution into a Roth IRA is considered a rollover for Roth IRA purposes, it is not a tax-free transfer.
+Although the transfer of a distribution into a Roth IRA is considered a rollover for Roth IRA purposes, it is not a tax-free transfer unless you are rolling over amounts from Roth contributions and its earnings.
 See Rollovers to Roth IRAs, later, for more information.